zeek/zeek/scripts/policy/frameworks/control/controllee.zeek.rst

 .. zeek:namespace:: Control

 The controllee portion of the control framework.
-Load this script if remote runtime control of the Bro process is desired.
+Load this script if remote runtime control of the Zeek process is desired.

 A controllee only needs to load the controllee script in addition to the specific analysis scripts desired.
 It may also need a node